50 things you need to know about Marvin Gaye's What's Going On

 9. The album ushered in a new look for Gaye

 To separate himself from the finishing-school look of other Motown artists, Gaye changed his image while recording this album.
-He grew a beard, wore casual attire like hoodies, denim and funky tracksuits, even though the album artwork sees him wearing a tailored suit.
+He grew a beard and wore casual attire like hoodies, denim and funky tracksuits, even though the album artwork sees him wearing a tailored suit.

-10. Marvin made knit toques a must-have fashion statement
+10. Gaye made knit toques a must-have fashion statement

 During the recording, Gaye began to wear a series of knit toques.
 Many of his fans copied his fashion sense, but Gaye later admitted to biographer David Ritz that he wore them to cover up a growing bald spot on the top of his head, and was tickled to see people wear them to look cool.